lgarron/folderify/README.md

 ## Other installation options

-If you don't have Homebrew but you already have ImageMagick (the `convert` binary) on your system, you can use the following:
+If you don't have Homebrew but you already have ImageMagick (the `magick` binary) on your system, you can use the following:

 ### Install using Rust